-Onto the printables!
+Onto the writing prompts!

-First here’s a happy little label for your jar- I printed it 3×5 size in my printer options and it fits quite well on a 1/2 gallon mason jar.
+First here’s a happy little label for your writing jar- I printed it 3×5 size in my printer options and it fits quite well on a 1/2 gallon mason jar.
 You can print it bigger or smaller depending on your jar size

 Click here to download & Print the Writing Jar Label PDF